Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Numerical experiments

 \section{Numerical experiments}

-We illustrate the performance of the restarted shifted CMRH method (referred to as \texttt{sCMRH($m$)}) for solving a suite of shifted linear systems arising in some real-world applications, also against the restarted shifted GMRES (\texttt{sGMRES($m$)}) method, the restarted shifted Simpler GMRES (\texttt{sSGMRES($m$)}), and the shifted QMRIDR($s$) (\texttt{sQMRIDR($s$)}) that minimizes a quasi-residual norm at each iteration step.
-Then, we report on numerical results with the nested Krylov subspace solvers based on the CMRH and the Hessenberg methods described in the previous section, and compare them against the recent framework of nested iterative solvers proposed in \cite{MBMBG}.
-In all our runs, except in Experiment 5.4, the comparison is reported in terms of number of matrix-vector products (abbreviated as \texttt{MVPs}) and elapsed CPU time in seconds (referred to as \texttt{CPU}).
+In this section, we show the numerical behaviour of the restarted shifted CMRH method, shortly referred to as \texttt{sCMRH($m$)}, for solving some realistic shifted linear systems arising in real-world engineering modelling, also compared to the restarted shifted GMRES (\texttt{sGMRES($m$)}), restarted shifted Simpler GMRES (\texttt{sSGMRES($m$)}) and shifted QMRIDR($s$) (\texttt{sQMRIDR($s$)}) methods.
+Additionally, some experiments are reported with the framework of nested Krylov subspace solvers based on the CMRH and Hessenberg methods described in Section~\ref{sec4}, and compared to the framework proposed in~\cite{MBMBG}.

-The experiments were carried out using double precision floating point arithmetic with machine precision $10^{-16}$ in MATLAB R2016a on a Windows 7 (64 bit) PC equipped with an Intel(R) Core(TM) i5-2400 CPU running at 3.10 GHz and 10 GB of RAM.
-Unless stated otherwise, in our experiments the right-hand side ${\bm b}$ is the vector with all $1$'s generated by the MATLAB command ${\bm b} = ones(n,1)$.
-We started the iterative solution from the initial guesses ${\bm x}^{(i)}_0 = {\bm 0} $.
-Convergence was achieved when $\|{\bm r}^{(i)}_k \|_2/\|{\bm b}\|_2 < 10^{-8}$ for $i = 1,2,\ldots,t_s$ within $Max_{mvps}$ iterations for all the linear systems.
-The symbol $\ddag$ in the tables denotes a convergence failure.
-Note that due to the collinearity condition, it was not necessary to compute explicitly the residuals of the {\em additional} systems.
+Our experiments are performed in double precision floating point arithmetic in MATLAB R2016a on a Windows 7 (64 bit) PC equipped with an Intel(R) Core(TM) i5-2400 CPU running at 3.10 GHz and with 10 GB of RAM.
+Unless stated otherwise, the right-hand side ${\bm b}$ is the vector with all $1$'s.
+The iterative solution is started from ${\bm x}^{(i)}_0 = {\bm 0} $ and is stopped at iteration $k$ when $\|{\bm r}^{(i)}_k \|_2/\|{\bm b}\|_2 < 10^{-8}$ for $i = 1,2,\ldots,t_s$ for all linear systems, or after at most $Max_{mvps}$ iterations.
+We do not compute the residuals of the additional shifted systems because of the collinearity condition.